 Knowing yourself is the beginning of all Wisdom - Aristotle

 Honoring our lineage is an important part of understanding and sharing who we are and how we founded our belief structure.
 We have done our best to provide a clear picture of the historical look of the discovery of yoga.
-We also acknowledge, that it is a brief and incomplete history.
+We also acknowledge that it is a brief and incomplete history.

-Yoga is a gift of discovery, where through connecting with in, listening with curiosity, and compassion we are able to be with ourselves as we truly are.
+Yoga is a gift of discovery, where through connecting within, listening with curiosity, and compassion we are able to be with ourselves as we truly are.

 Our Founder's Journey

-My journey, and lineage began in 1990 with Hatha Yoga in Vancouver BC.
+My journey and lineage began in 1990 with Hatha Yoga in Vancouver BC.
 I was 16 and I was in a time of my life of deep pain.
 And I remember the day so vividly.
 I was with a dear friend who I can now see was very scared that she did not know how to help me.
 So, she asked me to come to yoga.
 Those first moments on my mat created a foundation of healing, compassion, and self-study that is still a part of my practice today.

 I have deep gratitude for my teacher’s grace, love, and unconditional listening.
 She took me under her wing.
 And when she offered to train me I had no intention of becoming a teacher.
 At this moment of my life, it was simply what I needed to find my whole, complete, and true self within.
 I will openly share that the school was not Yoga Alliance registered, and the school no longer exists.
 At the time, I didn’t know anything about the Yoga Alliance or lineage.
-I have great love for my first teacher, and for this beautiful gift she shared with me.
-In many ways she saved my life.
+I have a great love for my first teacher, and for this beautiful gift, she shared with me.
+In many ways, she saved my life.

 Continuing my Practice

-Over the next 30 years, I continued my practice by taking workshops, reading and attending retreats.
-I took a 200 hour Embodiment Yoga training, Thai Massage Therapy and Yoga Therapy.
+Over the next 30 years, I continued my practice by taking workshops, reading, and attending retreats.
+I took a 200-hour Embodiment Yoga training, Thai Massage Therapy, and Yoga Therapy.

 During this time several memorable teachers showed up just as I needed them.
 Rod Stryker, where I discovered the deep peace of meditation.
 Gary Kraftsow, where I discovered ViniYoga.
-Jon Kabat-Zinn, where I discovered Mindfulness Based Stress Reduction.
+Jon Kabat-Zinn, where I discovered Mindfulness-Based Stress Reduction.
 And one of my favorites was Denise Holden in Cranbrook BC.
 Fun Fact, her lineage stems from Integral Yoga with Sri Swami Satchidananda, the teacher who taught Yoga at Woodstock, and yes I wish I had experienced that!